 Based on the initial digital interface sketches, two main user flows and a few additional features were implemented.
 The two main user flows demonstrate recipe browsing, selection, and completion and the process of preparing individual ingredients.
 The additional features include settings, entertainment, and a virtual cooking assistant.

 Figure 4 highlights the recipe selection process.
 The interface includes multiple filters to allow users to focus on specific preferences and dietary needs.

 Figure 5 demonstrates how a user could launch the entertainment feature.
 This option was included in the interface because potential users expressed an interest in being entertained while food was being cooked.

 Figure 6 shows CookPanion’s voice based cooking assistant Cooky.
 This feature was included because it can be difficult or messy to use a touch screen while completing food preparation.
 Cooky allows a user to look up information and interact with the interface without needing to touch the screen.

 The last key feature of the interface is the ability to measure one ingredient using the lighted cups on the side of the device without entering the recipe flow.
 As a user adds ingredients to one of the containers, the interface automatically updates to display how much of the ingredient is present (see Figure 7).
 This reduces the time it takes to measure an ingredient and improves the recipe preparation process.

 The interface also includes dedicated recipe step, media playback, and settings pages.
-A full interactive version of the interface can be accessed at this link.

 Overall, CookPanion’s final physical and digital components integrate together to fulfill the project’s original objectives.